Diagrams of the architecture of your legs, hips

 1 Seated on a firm, flat support in a rudimentary position with your legs extended forward,

-2 Seated on a firm, flat support or on a firm cushion in a beginner’s cross-legged position, with the ends of your shins at your knees supported on small firm cushions, or supported on the upper side of the ankle and foot of your opposite leg beneath them,
+2 Seated on a firm cushion in a beginner’s cross-legged position, with the ends of your shins as near as possible to your knees supported firmly on the upper side of the ankle and foot of your opposite leg beneath them or supported on small firm cushions.

 3 Seated on a firm cushion in a developing cross-legged position, with your heel or ankle supported on the upper side of the shin of your opposite leg beneath it,